Medina, the Bustling City

 The image shows the ruins of the Abencerrajes Tower in the archaeological site of the Abencerrajes Palace.

 As mentioned before, Napoleon was responsible for the destruction of this tower.
 The ruins you see now are what remained after this destruction.

 The tower is on the thick defensive wall that surrounds the Alhambra.
 As you can see from the image, there are steps to the adarve (the path on the flat top of the wall), which connects it to other towers on the wall.

 Puerta de los Siete Suelos – Door of the Seven Floors Tower

-Just like the Puerta de la Justicia, this used to be an external entrance to the Alhambra in the Nasrid Period.
+Just like the Puerta de la Justicia, this used to be an external entrance to the Alhambra in the Nasrid period.
 However, the original gate was also destroyed by the retreating Napoleon’s troops in 1812.
 The structure shown in the image is the restored gate based on the pictures drawn by people, including Washington Irving.
-It is built on the south side of the wall that surrounds the Alhambra and is located east of the archeological site of the Abencerrajes.
+It is built on the south side of the wall that surrounds the Alhambra and is located east of the ruins of the Abencerrajes Palace.

 The gate got its name because of the belief that it had seven floors below the ground.
 However, the excavation of this site led to the discovery of only two underground floors.

 The gate also has an interesting legend associated with it.
 According to this legend, Boabdil, the last Nasrid ruler of Granada, left the Alhambra through this gate after his surrender to the Christian kings.
 Before surrendering, it is believed that he made a deal with the Christian kings to close the gate forever.